lukearend/osrs-hiscores/README.md

 To launch the application, run `make run` and visit the URL `localhost:8050` in a web browser.
 The application expects the environment variable `OSRS_MONGO_URI` (or `localhost:27017` if unset) to point to the database populated during `make app`.

 This project expects Python version 3.7 or greater.
+The scraping scripts make use of [expresso](https://github.com/sttz/expresso) (a CLI to [ExpressVPN](https://www.expressvpn.com/)) to occasionally reset the proxied IP address to avoid request throttling.